 If we do not complete a transfer to or from your account on time or in the correct amount according to our agreement with you, we will be liable for your losses or damages.
 However, there are some exceptions.
 We will not be liable, for instance:

 If, through no fault of ours, you do not have enough money in your account to make a transfer.
 If a legal order directs us to prohibit withdrawals from the account.
 If your account is closed or if it has been frozen.
 If the transfer would cause your balance to go over the credit limit for any credit arrangement set up to cover overdrafts.
 If you, or anyone you allow, commits any fraud or violates any law or regulation.
 If any electronic terminal, telecommunication device or any part of the electronic fund transfer system is not working properly.
 If you have not provided us with complete and correct payment information, including without limitation the name, address, account number, and payment amount for the payee on a bill payment.
-If you have not properly followed the instructions for using.
+If you have not properly followed the instructions for using online payments.
 If circumstances beyond our control (such as fire, flood or improper transmission or handling of payments by a third party) prevent the transfer, despite reasonable precautions taken by us.

 Other General Terms